blog-dovydasvenckus/blog/_posts/2017-10-08-java-9-features.md

 deal with system processes.

-For example, it was painful to get PID, you had to write boilerplate code that was OS dependant.
+For example, it was painful to get PID, you had to write boilerplate code that was OS dependent.
 Now it is easily retrievable using a single command.

 ```java
 ProcessHandle currentProcess = ProcessHandle.current();